Decatur County Assessor

 The County Assessor oversees a general reassessment in the county and serves as president of the County Board of Review, which hears appeals on property tax assessments.

-Taxpayers wishing to file an appeal may print off this "Request For Review" form and fill it out.
+Taxpayers wishing to file an appeal may print off a form from www.in.gov/dlgf and fill it out.
+It is a form #130 and is called Taxpayer's Notice to Initiate an Appeal.
+Forms can also be pick up in the assessor's office.
 If you have any questions, you may call the Assessor's office at (812) 663-4868 and we'll help you with it.
-Completed forms may be mailed to Decatur County Assessor, 150 Courthouse Square Suite 105, Greensburg, IN 47240, or you can fax it to 812-662-6392 or scan and e-mail.
-Appeal forms MUST be received no later than September 10th if you are wishing to appeal the 2010 payable 2011 assessment on your property.
+Completed forms may be dropped off, mailed to Decatur County Assessor, 150 Courthouse Square Suite 105, Greensburg, IN 47240, or you can fax it to 812-662-6392 or scan and e-mail.
+Appeal forms MUST be received no later than 45 days after the date on the form 11 that is mailed to the taxpayer.

 Frequently Asked Questions